 The way maltreatment is defined has great significance in the way we think about the connection between childhood experiences and adult mental illness.
 The word “trauma” itself may convey a kind of “not me” response, but when the term is defined in this way, we see that these experiences are, in fact, ubiquitous.

 This research shows that it is meaningless to talk about mental health disorders, as defined by the DSM system, without knowledge of this early life experience.

-But perhaps more importantly, the language we use has great implication for treatment.
+But perhaps more importantly, the language we use has great implications for treatment.
 The Yale study authors recognize that the brain is “plastic” so prevention is possible.
-But without recognizing the role of early life experience in development of the brain abnormalities, the treatment might very well end up being a drug.
-Broadening our understanding of the cause of the brain abnormalities, as Teicher’s work demonstrates, shows that true prevention lies in supporting young families, and intervening early in families where children are at risk for experiencing maltreatment.
+But without recognizing the role of early life experience in the development of brain abnormalities, the treatment might very well end up being a drug.
+Broadening our understanding of the cause of the brain abnormalities, as Teicher’s work demonstrates, shows that true prevention lies in supporting young families and intervening early in families where children are at risk for experiencing maltreatment.

 Teicher recommends starting with the way we name these disorders:

 We propose using the term ecophenotype to delineate these psychiatric conditions.
 We specifically recommend, as a first step, adding the specifier “with maltreatment history” or “with early life stress” to the disorders discussed here so that these populations can be studied separately or stratified within samples.
 This will lead to a richer understanding of differences in clinical presentation, genetic underpinnings, biological correlates, treatment response, and outcomes.